Seven Child Custody Myths [Debunked]

-There are several issues that can cause a parent to lose visitation rights or be ordered to have supervised visits.
+Several issues can cause a parent to lose visitation rights or be ordered to have supervised visits.
 Not paying child support is not one of them.
 In the eyes of the law, child support and child visitation are two completely separate matters.
 The opposite is true as well, a parent who is not allowed to visit his or her children does not get out of the obligation of paying child support if ordered to by the court.
-The courts will not allow you to use lack of one to defend your case for the other.
+The courts will not allow you to use the lack of one to defend your case for the other.

 4. No one with a history of domestic violence, mental illness, criminal convictions or substance abuse will get custody rights.

 Like mothers getting sole custody, this was often true in the past, but states have taken a more liberal view in these situations.
 The courts realize that an ongoing relationship with both parents is important and it is likely that even in these situations they will allow a parent to see their children.